prak2419/keda-servicebus-demo/README.md

     ```

 4. Create an identity and identity binding for the KEDA auto-scaler by running the `scaler_binding.yml` to the KEDA namespace after updating the proper values.
-Update the manifest section highlighted below to match the label applied for the identity from the previous step on the identity binding kind.
+Update the label selector section to match the label applied for the identity from the previous step.

     <pre lang="yaml">